Chromatin is DNA and associated proteins.

 Telomerase is usually found in cells involved in the production of gametes.
 It is not normally found in somatic cells.

-Kinases are enzymes that activate proteins by transferring a phosphate group
+Kinases are proteins that activate other proteins by transferring a phosphate group

 from ATP to the protein being activated.
-An activated protein is needed
+Kinases

 are normally inactive and must be activated before they can activate